grdddj/done-for-today/plan.md

 ## Deep work

-Ruff linter - add it as a dependency

-Firmware translations - add font characters for czech language, support UTF8
+Firmware translations - account for translations in tests

 ## Other work